January: Joan's Fifth Avenue apartment is repaired due water damage from a severe winter storm which damaged the roof of the apartment building.

 September 21: Joan appears in "Business Week" magazine in an article entitled "The Other Life Of Joan Crawford".

 October: It's announced that Joan is scheduled to be a guest star on an upcoming episode of "The Perry Como Show".Early October: Joan is award an honorary Black Belt from the National Judo Association for the Judo training she received in preparation for her role in

-October 29: Joan travels from Los Angeles to New York.
+October 29: Joan travels from Los Angeles, California to New York City.

 November 1: Joan hosts the "Stars For Mental Health Ball" in Chicago, Illinois.